On functions with given boundary data and convex constraints on the gradient: Existence of minimizing curves

 \end{enumerate} The positive $1$-homogeneity and the convexity follows easily from the definition of $\phizero$.
-The measurability w.r.t $x$ follows from the continuity w.r.t. $x$ (see Prop. \ref{continuityphizero} below) and the measurability w.r.t to $q$ it is a direct consequence of the convexity.
+The measurability of $\phizero(\cdot,q)$ follows from the continuity of $\phizero(\cdot,q)$ for every $q\in\Rd$(see Proposition \ref{continuityphizero} below) and the measurability of $\varphi(x,\cdot)$ for every $x\in\bO$ is a direct consequence of the convexity, which in particular implies continuity.
 The last condition is satisfied because of the assumption \eqref{alphaM}.
-We finally remark that the convexity of $\phizero$ on $\Rd$ implies the continuity of $\phizero (x,\cdot)$ w.r.t. $q$, for all $x\in\Omega$. \end{rmk} \begin{lem} For every $x\in\bO$ and $q\in\Rd$ there exists $p=p(x,q)\in\partial K(x)$ such that
+We finally remark that also the functional $\varphi$ satisfies the properties (i)-(iii), where (iii) is satisfied with $M^{-1},\alpha^{-1}$. \end{rmk} \begin{lmm} For every $x\in\bO$ and $q\in\Rd$ there exists $p=p(x,q)\in\partial K(x)$ such that